How will your skin survive the holiday season?

 (iv) Warning: statement related to the product that may present hazard

-(v) Business Info: name and location of manufacturer, packer, or distributor.
+(v) Business Info: name and street address of manufacturer, packer, or distributor.

 Here is an example for our friends Saltyface.
 The requirements are split differently between front and rear panels.